portdeveloper/alex/README.md

 ### How It Works

+1. Project is identified by **git remote URL** (survives moves/renames)
+2. Falls back to git root path if no remote (note: secrets won't survive moving the project)
-1. Secrets are stored encrypted in `.alex/secrets.enc` (project) or `~/.alex/secrets.enc` (global)
+3. Secrets are stored encrypted in `~/.alex/projects/<hash>/secrets.enc` (project) or `~/.alex/secrets.enc` (global)
+4. **No secrets in your repo** - everything is stored in `~/.alex/`
-2. Encryption uses [age](https://age-encryption.org/) with a key derived from your machine ID
+5. Encryption uses [age](https://age-encryption.org/) with a key derived from your machine ID
-3. When you run `alex run <command>`, both project and global secrets are merged and injected
+6. When you run `alex run <command>`, both project and global secrets are merged and injected
-4. Project secrets override global secrets with the same name
+7. Project secrets override global secrets with the same name
-5. Your shell never has the secrets - only the subprocess does
+8. Your shell never has the secrets - only the subprocess does

+> **Tip:** For portable project secrets that survive moves, add a git remote: `git remote add origin <url>`

 ### Suspicious Command Detection